 Do I have to remain in Indianapolis or the U.S. while I'm taking classes?

-This answer depends on what your status is for fall 2020.
+This answer depends on what your status was for fall 2020 and spring 2021

-You need to remain in Indianapolis and participate in at least one in-person class (coded as P, HY, IN, or IS on your class schedule) while in-person classes are available (August 24-November 20).
+You need to remain in Indianapolis and participate in at least one in-person class (coded as P, HY, IN, or IS on your class schedule) while in-person classes are available.

-If you are NOT a new student in the U.S. for fall 2020
+If you were NOT a new student in the U.S. for fall 2020 or spring 2021

 This means you were enrolled at IUPUI or another school in the U.S. for spring 2020.